bbc/genie/README.md

 ## To test using Cypress

-`npm run start` will create a locally hosted build.
+`npm run start:pack` will create a locally hosted build.
 In a new terminal running `npm run cy:local` will run the cypress tests against the locally hosted build

 `npm run cy:headless` will run the cypress tests against a deployed Test url.

 `npm run cy` will launch the cypress terminal.
 From here you can pick which suites execute.
 Useful for developing cypress tests.
+Again this is reliant on `npm run start:pack` as it will connect to the local hosted URL.

 ## Code linting: